 OSPF Loading State

-In the same way, Master Router (R2) shares their complete Database details to Slave Router (R1).
+In the same way, the Master Router (R2) shares its complete Database details to Slave Router (R1).

 OSPF Full State

 This is the last state of the OSPF neighborship process.
 After completing the Loading state, routers become neighbors of each other.